 World Prematurity Day happens every year to raise awareness of the problem of premature birth.

-Around 60,000 babies in the UK are born too soon every year and could suffer lifelong consequences for their health and development as a result of this early start.
+Around 60,000 babies in the UK are born too soon every year.
+It is the leading cause of infant death.
+Other babies suffer lifelong consequences for their health.

 60,000 babies is enough to fill 280 primary schools.
 This is simply too high.

 Tommy’s is committed to funding pioneering research to find answers, reduce the number of early births in the UK and provide the best care for women who experience it.

 - The clinic helps 1,300 new women every year and has already reduced premature births locally and regionally by more than 10% and is the most active in the country, carrying out more cervical stitch operations to prevent preterm birth than anywhere else in the country.

 - The preterm clinic is the most active in the country, it carries out more cervical stitch operations to prevent preterm birth than anywhere else in the country.

 - The abdominal stitch treatment to prevent preterm birth, tested in the centre, had a 100% success rate over the last year.

 - An app has been developed by Tommy’s researchers that can tell who is likely to have a premature birth, allowing early life-saving treatments.
 This is now being used worldwide, saving countless babies.

 Professor Shennan the Clinical Director of Tommy’s Preterm Surveillance Clinic at our prematurity research centre in St Thomas’ Hospital, London.says we are already making significant steps in the right direction: